Engelsborgskolen

 Engelsborgskolen is a public primary school in the western part of Kongens Lyngby, Lyngby-Taarbæk Municipality, Copenhagen, Denmark.
 Inaugurated in 1909, it is the oldest active school in Lyngby-Taarbæk.
 It has been used as a location in a number of films and television series, including as Little Per's school in the original Father of Four films.

 History

 The first school in Kongens Lyngby, a rytterskole, was built next to the village pond in 1722.
-Ut was expanded with a two-storey brick building in 1882.
+It was expanded with a two-storey brick building in 1882.
 The old rytterskole building from 1722 was replaced by a new residence for the school principal in 1904.
 The local population was growing steadily and Lyngby School soon became too small.
-It was therefore decided to built a new school at Engelsborgsvej.
+It was therefore decided to build a new school at Engelsborgsvej.

 The school was founded on 30 January 1909.
 Exams were introduced in 1918.
 The school has later been expanded several times, for instance with the construction of a new main building in 1935 and again in 1978.
-The school was refurbished and expanded by Rubow Arkitekter in 2008..
+The school was refurbished and expanded by Rubow Arkitekter in 2008.